 There is actually a very good reason for car seat expiration dates.

+Manufacturers Alliance Child Passenger Safety says components may degrade over time.
 Car seats are made from petroleum-based plastics.
 This material is excellent for producing a strong, reliable child restraint, but it is subject to degrade from environmental factors.
 Car seats sit in a car during freezing temperatures to super hot temperatures of 140 degrees or more.
-Overtime this can breakdown the plastic making it brittle.
+Overtime this can make the plastic brittle.

 Sun exposure can also cause damage to plastics and synthetic fabrics often used in car seats.
 There is research to backup damage from sun.
 It doesn’t refer specifically to how the plastic used in car seats might degrade when subjected to standard use in vehicles.